1. Home

 Knowing the peak sun hours for your area helps you design a solar panel system that will generate the electricity you need.
 You can also use that information to develop a system that will yield extra electricity for storage, future growth, and net metering.

-Talk to Palmetto today to learn more about how your home can best utilize peak sun hours.
+Talk to Palmetto today or get your free solar savings estimate to learn more about how your home can best utilize peak sun hours.
 Our experts can assist with your solar panel decisions by taking into account different factors, including your preferences and budget, to ensure you install the right solar panel system for your needs.
-Get started today with a free Solar Savings Estimate, and we'll do everything we can to make sure you take advantage of peak sun hours with a top-of-the-line solar power system.
+We'll do everything we can to make sure you take advantage of peak sun hours with a top-of-the-line solar power system.

 Read More From The Clean Energy Learning Center